Unipotent homotopy theory of schemes: Formal Lie groups via unipotent homotopy theory

 \subsection{Some homological results on unipotent group schemes}

 Let $G$ be a unipotent affine group scheme over a field $k$.
 In this section, our first goal is to establish necessary and sufficient criteria such that the dual of $G$ defines a non-commutative formal Lie group according to \cref{nonfgl}.
 In \cref{bgcurve1}, we show that the dual of $G$ is a non-commutative formal Lie group of dimension $g$ if and only if $\dim H^1 (BG, \cO)=g$ and $\dim H^2 (BG, \cO) =0$.
 Note that if $k$ has characteristic $p>0$, and $G$ is an affine group scheme corresponding to a pro-$p$-finite group, then according to \cref{bgcurve1}, the conditions $\dim H^1(BG, \cO)=g$ and $H^2(BG, \cO)=0$ are equivalent to $G$ being the free pro-$p$ group on $g$ generators (\cref{cold91}); this recovers \cite[\S~4.2, Cor.~2]{Serre} (\textit{cf}.~\cite[\S~4.1, Prop.~21]{Serre}).
-Our strategy for proving \cref{bgcurve1} is to formally treat $X = BG$ as a \textit{curve of genus} $g$ and adapt Nori's proof of the fact that dual of the unipotent fundamental group scheme of a curve is a non-commutative formal Lie group.
+Our strategy for proving \cref{bgcurve1} is to formally treat $X = BG$ as a \textit{curve of genus} $g$ and adapt Nori's proof of the fact that dual of the unipotent fundamental group scheme of a curve is a non-commutative formal Lie group (see {\cite[\S~IV, Prop.~4]{MR682517}}).
 In \cref{fine}, we show that the dual of a commutative unipotent group scheme $G$ is representable by a commutative formal Lie group of dimension $g$ if and only if $\dim H^1 (BG, \cO)=g$ and $\mathrm{Ext}^1 (G, \GG_a)=0$; for another criterion, see \cref{commgp}.
 The proof, in this case, is very different from the non-commutative case.
 We make use of the cotangent complex \cite{Ill71,Ill72}, the related notion of the co-Lie complex (\cite{Il1}), as well as some inputs from commutative algebra regarding Betti numbers for complete local rings (\cite{Gull1}, \cite{Gull2}).
-We will begin by recalling the construction that realizes the dual of an affine group scheme as a formal group following Nori (see also \cite[Thm.~37.3.12]{MR2987372}).
+We will begin by describing the dual of an affine group scheme as a linearly compact topological Hopf algebra (\cref{lincompacth}) following \cite{{MR682517}}.